CodeClubStrad/CodeClubStrad-Spring-2016/2016_04_25_session_10/readme.md

     border: 1px dashed Brown;
 }
 ```
-Save this into a text file called “my_styles_v1.css” in the 'css' folder you made earlier.

-Now reload the webpage.
+Save this into a text file called “my_styles_v1.css” in the 'css' folder you made earlier and reload the webpage.

 What happens?
 You can change any of the styles - see the reference section below for some options to try.